-- ➤ A review of the Framework which enables the national regulator to act in the best interests of consumers and citizens and does not hamper their ability to intervene where justified and proportionate. - > Telecommunications fully recognised as a fourth utility and for there to be an ambition for mobile and broadband to be truly ubiquitous.

-- Regulators acting quickly and decisively in cases of market failure, using their position to influence others to take direct action and the Government to develop public policy to address the gaps in the market. - > The needs of all citizens, microbusinesses and consumers to be considered particularly those who are more vulnerable to detriment. - > A broadband USO of 10 M/bits. - ➤ More effective targets for infrastructure provision and repair - > More effective provision of consumer information to facilitate well informed consumer choices. - > Tangible improvements in consumer engagement, complaint handling and ADR access.
+- A review of the Framework which enables the national regulator to act in the best interests of consumers and citizens and does not hamper their ability to intervene where justified and proportionate. - Telecommunications fully recognised as a fourth utility and for there to be an ambition for mobile and broadband to be truly ubiquitous. - Regulators acting quickly and decisively in cases of market failure, using their position to influence others to take direct action and the Government to develop public policy to address the gaps in the market. - > The needs of all citizens, microbusinesses and consumers to be considered particularly those who are more vulnerable to detriment. - > An affordable broadband USO of 10 M/bits. - > More effective targets for infrastructure provision and repair. - More effective provision of consumer information to facilitate well informed consumer choices. - > More done to ensure that everyone can participate in the digital world. - > Improvements to subtitling on linear TV and VOD, in addition to EPG accessibility. - > Tangible improvements in consumer engagement, complaint handling and ADR access.